 The central purpose of the CIFAL training programs is to develop and strengthen human capacities to better respond to development challenges and to facilitate City-to-City (C2C) partnerships.
 The CIFAL alliance provides a platform for dialogue and knowledge transfer on key development-related issues.
 Through knowledge management methodologies, CIFALs provide networking opportunities that lead to collaboration, facilitation of peer-to-peer learning and exchange of best practices.

 The CIFAL network was launched in 2003 and since its inception has had a significant impact on reaching beneficiaries worldwide.
-In 2023 alone, the network reached 97,407 beneficiaries through 422 events.
+Just in 2024, the network reached 153,116 beneficiaries through 407 events.

 Target Audience

-Primary beneficiaries are government officials from developing countries that are committed to taking a strategic approach to development.
+The primary beneficiaries of CIFAL programmes are government officials from developing countries committed to adopting strategic approaches to development.
 Beneficiaries include:

 • Public officials from national, sub-national and local governments